m2osw/snaplogger/README.md

     **Note:** You should allocate your components once and then reuse their pointers for efficiency.
 Calling the get_component() function each time is considered slow.

+    You can print the list of components attached to a message using the `${components}` variable.
+This can be useful while debugging.
+Probably less useful in production.
+It can help you find out why a message does or does not make it through a given appender filter.

+    Messages are also filtered from the set of components defined on the command line with the `--log-component` option.
+You can specify the name of one or more component in that list.
+Only messages that have at least one component matching that list are sent to the appenders.
+    You can reverse the meaning by prepending the exclamation point:

+        ... --log-component !debug ...

+    In that case, if the `debug` component is found in the message, then the message gets dropped immediately.

 * Fields